crystalryst1832/SC1015-Resale-Price-Analysis/README.md

 # Last Words
 While higher floor above a certain range does lead to higher pricings, having a flat on a lower floor does not mean the HDB flat will be undervalued.
 Lease decay does not play that strong as a factor as the public perceives; remaining lease of the flat has a weak predictive power for resale prices.
 Our models prove that pricing is affected by multiple factors, and not solely on one of them.
-We conclude that KNN for Regression and CatBoost for Classification are more accurate models in predicting the resale prices.
+Based on our findings, K-Nearest Neighbors (KNN) for regression yields the most accurate predictions for resale prices.
+For classification, both CatBoost and XGBoost models perform with comparable accuracy.

+We hope that these insights can contribute to a more data-driven understanding of the HDB resale market and help buyers and sellers make more informed decisions.
+By highlighting the multi-factor nature of pricing, we aim to encourage a more nuanced conversation around property valuation.
+Ultimately, we believe our findings can support fairer pricing expectations and reduce misconceptions in the public discourse.

 # Contributors
 Both - Data Cleaning, Classification.